The Great Wall of China is the world’s foremost construction project ever to take place. The Great Wall stretches throughout Northern China.

 Are There Dead Bodies Inside The Great Wall Of China?

 Bodies would not have been buried right into the wall, but they could have been buried in the earth near and even under the wall.
-They would not have put them right into the wall, as when the bodies decomposed, it would have caused structural damage.
-The bodies are probably buried right by the wall or under the wall or even under some stone and other slabs.
+They would not have put them right into the wall, as it would have caused structural damage when the bodies decomposed.
+The bodies are probably buried right by the wall, under some stone, and other slabs.

 You can learn more by reading Are There Dead Bodies Inside The Great Wall Of China? by clicking here.